 D. DISCOVERY DISPUTES

 Local Rule 37.1 requires the parties to attempt to narrow their disagreements in regard to discovery.
 The Court expects counsel to make every effort to comply with this Local Rule, to confer with one another and resolve discovery matters themselves.
 However, if counsel have conferred and made every effort to reach an agreement but have been unsuccessful, the Court will be available to conduct a telephone conference on short notice in order to resolve discovery disputes expeditiously and without the need for motions.
 No discovery motion may be filed before the Court is contacted.
-Counsel should contact the Court's Case Manager, Richard Loury, to schedule a conference call at (810) 341-7064.
+Counsel should contact the Court's Case Manager to schedule a conference call at (810) 341-7064.

 The Court generally will decide motions filed when discovery disputes are not resolved in the manner described above; however, the Court may refer motions to the magistrate judge assigned to the case.
 Where a motion has been referred, all communication regarding the motion should be directed to the magistrate judge's chambers.
 Improper delays or uncooperativeness in discovery will result in assessments of costs.